Jbirch-Git/Jbirch-Homelab/Enterprise Network Designs/DC-DR OSPF Design/DC-DR-Underlay-OSPF.md

 Let's take a look at the C-R1 routing table now

-(Note): Since this is a demo we did not utilize route map filtering but in a production environment Route-Maps are essentials for both inbound and outbound on EBGP connections as these are not explicite trust relationships so we want to ensure that if a missconfigured route is advertised that its blocked by our route-map as it was not implicitly defined within our route-map as a network we expected to receive from the business.
+(Note): Since this is a demo we did not utilize route map filtering but in a production environment Route-maps are essentials for both inbound and outbound on EBGP connections as these are not explicit trust relationships so we want to ensure that if a missconfigured route is advertised that its blocked by our route-map as it was not implicitly defined within our route-map as a network we expected to receive from the business.

 ![C-R1-Branch-Route](Images/C-R1-Branch-Route.png)